DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/data-types/data-types.rst

 Data in Vision software is addressed by expression.
 Expressions can be categorized into 3 types:

 * Expressions starting with "In/".
 These are the input of the nodes.
-Most of the time these type of expression do not have valid data, but are linked to other expression.
+Most of the time these are linked to other expression, or can be set by input.
+And it can be passed to another node as input as well.
+And the another node will just use the same input as this node.
 * Expressions starting with "Out/".
 These are the output of the nodes.
 These expressions contain valid data only after the node is run.
 * Expressions starting with "Variable/".
 These expressions contain globally available values.

+.. tip:: .. image:: images/link_input.png
+	As the image shows, if B node input used A node's output port **A_out_1**, then C node linked B node's input port **B_in_1**, then the C node input **C_in_1** is actually linked to **A_out_1**.

 In link value dialog, you can set the value of input directly with simple value, or link it to an expression, or link it to an advanced expression (a python script that evalutes to an expression).
 Check :ref:`Python Interpreter and Advanced Expressions` for details on advanced expression.